bramdehart/java-calendar/README.md

-# Readme
+Note: For an out-of-the box functionality, appointments could better be stored in for example a JSON-file.
+This is a school project, for which the use of a database was required.

 ## Installation
-A database import is required before using the application.<br>
+A database import is required before using the application.
 See attached sql-file.

 ## Description
 Java Calendar made with the Swing GUI toolkit.